-Camp Louise is a beautiful facility, located on a lovely wooded property in the Catoctin Mountains of Western Maryland.
+Camp Louise is a beautiful facility, located on a lovely wooded property in the Catoctin Mountains of Western Maryland, in the traditional lands of the Massawomeck and Susquehannock peoples.
 All camp buildings are created to enhance the landscape that surrounds them.
 The cabins offer comfortable wooden bunk beds, extra thick mattresses, and covered wooden porches, and each one is equipped with its own bathroom that includes shower, toilet, and sink.
 Louise offers excellent dance and program facilities, and air-conditioned dining hall, and two swimming pools (a shallow-water pool and an Olympic-sized deep-water pool).
 The camp is within 1 ½ hours travel from both Baltimore, MD and Washington, DC.

 Directions and Arrival Instructions